menjai-cmu/MLApp/Update2-Runbook.md

-# 📘 Comprehensive Documentation for Update 2_Ver3 Notebook
+# 📘 Runbook Documentation for Update 2 Notebook

 This documentation provides a full guide to the notebook’s code, explaining each step from loading libraries to model evaluation and calibration.
 Icons and placeholders indicate visuals and key sections.